jphaugla/redisearchPhoneSizing/README.md

   * the index is 88% of the original index
 * the f2H/n6H is same as f2/n6 except cardinality is dropped in half for each
   * shows index becomes much smaller with lower cardinality 55.68% of original
+  * likely, this is overly optimistic on the cardinality but want to illustrate the effect of cardinality